peteremiljensen/freechain-python/README.md

-# Blockchain framework in both Python and NodeJS
+# Blockchain framework in both Python and Scala